Ir-ra/e-store_phone/README.md

 # Phones catalog E-store

 Mock concept for online shopping.
-Features multiple shopping categories and products for purchase, has a cart screen to display all products ready for checkout and favourite items screen.
+Features multiple shopping categories and products for purchase, has a cart screen to display all products ready for checkout and favorite items screen.
 Implemented responsive template for desktop computers, tablets and mobile devices.

 ## DEMO